TerraMasterOfficial/app-pkg-tools/TOS 7 Application Development Guide/18_Commercialization_Donations.md

 #### 18.1.1 Feature Overview

-To support developers in continuously maintaining and developing quality applications, the TNAS Developer Platform provides the ability to configure a donation link.
+To support developers in continuously maintaining and developing quality applications, the TOS Developer Platform provides the ability to configure a donation link.
 Developers can add a donation link in their profile, and the app detail page for all published apps will automatically display a donation button.
 Users who click it will be redirected directly to that link and can voluntarily provide financial support to the developer.

 #### 18.1.2 Donation Link Configuration Rules

-**Configuration Entry:** Log in to the TNAS Developer Platform → Go to the "Profile" page → Locate the "Donation Link" module and click the "Edit" button on the right to make changes.
+**Configuration Entry:** Log in to the TOS Developer Platform → Go to the "Profile" page → Locate the "Donation Link" module and click the "Edit" button on the right to make changes.

 **Format Requirements:**